 '64 was a great year for Ford.
 Their full-size cars had been awarded 'Car of the Year' by Motor Trend Magazine.
 Sales were up on the previous year which had also been a great year!

 This Galaxie was built in Louisville, Kentucky and looks to be in the original factory color of Skyline Blue (code Y).

 The Galaxie, like other Ford cars, had a restyle this year although it was the final year for the 2nd Generation that had been introduced in 1960.
 A fastback style roof, more rounded lines, a new grille, new side spear molding and recessed rear panel marked the most significant changes to the car.

-The Galaxie 500 was the top trim level for '64 (although there was an XL version that offered bucket seats, and polished door trim panels).
+The Galaxie 500 was the top trim level for '64 (although there was an XL version that offered bucket seats, and polished door trim panels)

-The Galaxie proved to be a very popular car (understandably) and just the Galaxie 500 2-door hardtop sold 206,996 for the 1964 model year.
+The Galaxie proved to be a very popular car (understandably) and just the Galaxie 500 2-door hardtop sold 58,306 for the 1964 model year.
 This figure includes both the six cylinder and V8 series.
 In total a massive 593,533 Galaxies were sold.

-The base price of a Galaxie 500 2-door hardtop bought new in 1964 would have cost $2,763.
-In addition to the engine and transmission option mentioned above, the original owner of this car also opted for an AM radio at $58.
+The base price of a Galaxie 500 2-door hardtop bought new in 1964 would have cost $2,685.

-This Galaxie is currently for sale on eBay. (follow the link for even more photos)
+This Galaxie 500 is currently for sale on eBay. (follow the link for even more photos)